hth313/ladybug/doc/reference.rst

 Mode related
 ============

 The following instructions control mode settings.
-Mode settings are preserved and restored if you switch out of integer mode and then back again.
+Mode settings are preserved if you switch out of integer mode and then back again.

-Signed mode and zero filling are controlled by flags and are shared between integer and floating point modes.
+Signed mode and zero filling are controlled by flags that are shared between integer and floating point modes.
 If you change such flag in floating point mode, it will affect the behavior in integer mode as well.

 .. index:: integer mode, mode; integer